DEFRA/adp-infrastructure-services/README.md

 # ADP Infrastructure Services
 This is the ADP Infrastructure Services repository for Platform Services/Tenants.
-This contains the tenant/service specific infrastructure templates, configurations and instantiations of common modules.
+This contains the tenant/service specific infrastructure templates, configurations, and instantiations of common modules.

 ## Introduction - usage of the ADP Services Repository